-This will generate more marketing qualified leads that you can turn into sales qualified leads through email marketing and follow-up sales contact.
+This will generate more qualified marketing leads that you can turn into qualified leads through email marketing and follow-up sales contact.

 What Are Content Offers?

-Content offers should be based on things your customer needs to solve a problem that could lead to a purchase of your service or product.
+Content offers should be based on things your customer needs to solve a problem that could lead to purchasing your service or product.
 For example, if you’re a remodeling contractor, you may offer a “100+ Action Item Checklist for the Perfect Remodeled Bathroom.”

-Inbound content typically requires a full understanding of your marketing and lead generation funnels.
+Inbound content typically requires a complete understanding of your marketing and lead generation funnels.
 You’ll want to know where customers are coming in at the top of the funnel and how they’re reaching your website.
-At this time, you’ll want to provide the perfect content offers to assist with research.
+At this time, you’d like to provide the perfect content offers to assist with research.

 4. Email Marketing and Automation

 Everyone knows about email, right?
-You probably open a number of emails each week from companies you’ve subscribed to, offering you all kinds of discounts and new products that you’ll enjoy.
-Any time you don’t enjoy this content, you probably unsubscribe or send the email straight to spam.
+You probably open several emails each week from companies you’ve subscribed to, offering you all kinds of discounts and new products that you’ll enjoy.
+Whenever you don’t want this content, you probably unsubscribe or send the email straight to spam.

-Email marketing is very beneficial for small businesses that have people who can manage it, such as an e_marketing agency.
-That’s because today’s digital generation really tries to control what comes through in their inbox, and if you send any kind of spammy emails, you’ll quickly get an unsubscribe.
+Email marketing is very beneficial for small businesses with people who can manage it, such as an e-marketing agency.
+That’s because today’s digital generation tries to control what comes through in their inbox, and if you send any kind of spam emails, you’ll quickly get an ‘unsubscribe.’

 However, email is a part of every lead generation strategy for all business types.
-You want people to sign up with you so that you can send them more information and hopefully get them to transact with your business.
+You want people to sign up with you to send them more information and hopefully get them to transact with your business.

 In other cases, email is essential to the customer experience, where they need order information, shipping details, and follow-ups to ensure that they’ve had a good experience.